KeithDeSantis/PicAsso/README.md

 ___
 ## **<u>Running `PicAsso`</u>**

-To run PicAsso, fill the directory `images_main` with images to be sorted and create a `config.py` on in the same directory as this `README.md` file with the following constants:
+To run PicAsso, create a `config.py` on in the same directory as this `README.md` file with the following constants:

 * `CLIENT`: The client token of an application made through Spotify for Developers
 * `CLIENT_SECRET`: The corresponding secret token